vikramvangara/LinReg-Python-Library/README.md

   Step 4: Now open the Python IDLE and import it with name "import LinReg" ans start using the functions in it.

   **Kindly Note for editors other than Python IDLE find the location where its packages are installed and paste the LinReg.py file in the same location.

+Small sample code is provided below to get the regression coefficients as a list:

+---

+import LinReg

+x = LinReg.train('/Users/Vikram/Desktop/data.txt',stype='tab')

+print(x)

+---

+Here 'train' function returns a list containing the slope and intercept values of the given data.
+The first argument is the data file name with its location, the second argument is the 'stype'-seperation type, which can currently hold two values, i.e. 'tab' and 'csv'.
+The default stype is set to 'csv'.